 For those who want to burn some calories and see the park at the same time, canoe, kayak, and bicycle rentals are available.
 Guided tour options by boat, canoe, horseback, and buggy are available as well.

-There’s a trendy new food and beverage area featuring wine, beer, and a full menu consisting mainly of items made with locally grown and produced ingredients.
+Something right up my street here is Palmettos on the Loxahatchee, the trendy food and beverage area featuring wine, beer, and a full menu consisting mainly of items made with locally grown and produced ingredients.